oVirt/ovirt-site/source/feature/networklinking.html.md

 *   **New Columns**

-    * Plugged- will be added after Name.
+    * "Plugged"- will be added after "Name" column.

-    * Connected- will be added after Network Name.
+    * "Connected"- will be added after "Network Name" column.

 *   **Updated Columns**

-    * Status (icon)- green if plugged and connected, red- otherwise.
-The tooltip will display the plugged and connected status.
+    * "Status" (icon)- green icon if plugged and connected, red icon- otherwise.
+The tooltip will display a text of both the "plugged" and "connected" status.

 *   **Removed Actions**

     * Activate/Deactivate

+:\*\* Menu

-        * These actions will be removed from the action menu of the subtab and from the context menu (The user will be able to control the Vnic's state through the add/edit Vnic dialogs)
+:\*\*\* These actions will be removed from the action menu of the subtab and from the context menu (The user will be able to plug/unplug the Vnic's through the add/edit Vnic dialogs)

 *   **Updated Actions**

     * Add

+:\*\* Dialog

-        * Adding radio button with two options "connected/"disconnected" under the "network" combo.
+:\*\*\* Adding radio button with two options "connected/"disconnected" under the "network" combo.

-        * "Activate" checkbox will be changed to a radio button with two options "Plugged"/"Unplugged".
+:\*\*\* "Activate" checkbox will be changed to a radio button with two options "Plugged"/"Unplugged".

     * Edit